FAQs

 What is condensation?

-Condensation is a common issue with any headlight or taillight product, even on some unmodified OEM housings.
-When there is a difference in humidity and temperature between the air inside the housing, and the air touching the exterior of the lens, moisture can condense onto the lens and appear as a fog or tiny water drops.
-If your product experiences condensation during a change in weather or humidity, or immediately after receiving a shipment, remove the rear dust caps and sockets, activate your lights, and allow the housings to dry fully before ensuring all caps and seals are secure.
-Your headlights have been designed to include several humidity vents, silica gel packs, and a full butyl seal around the lens to best prevent condensation build up.
+Condensation (fogging, moisture, water ingress) is a common issue with any headlight or taillight product, and can even occur in unmodified OEM housings.
+When there is sudden or significant difference in humidity or temperature between the air trapped inside the housing, and the air touching the exterior of the lens, moisture can condense onto the lens and appear as a fog or tiny water drops.
+If your product experiences condensation during a change in weather or humidity, or immediately after receiving a shipment, remove the rear dust caps and sockets, activate your lights to heat up the internals, and allow the housings to dry fully before reinstalling all caps and seals securely.
+Your headlights have been designed to include several humidity vents, 'breathing' patches, and a full butyl seal around the lens to best prevent condensation build up.
+These work together to allow air inside the headlight with excess moisture to slowly vent out into the environment and equalize with external conditions.
 However, even with as many preventative measures as we include on your build, there is always a chance condensation will occur.
-Condensation may take days or weeks to disappear as the air inside your lights equalizes to your environment.
+Condensation may take days or weeks to disappear as the air inside your lights changes to match your environment.

-Please note, our 1 year builder's warranty does not cover moisture issues concerning fogging or other effects from regional air differences.
-If you are experiencing water leakage or large droplets appearing inside your headlight, especially during rain, car washes, etc., this is a sign of a failed seal and is likely covered under our warranty.
+Please note, our 1 year builder's warranty does not cover moisture issues concerning light fogging or other effects from regional air differences.
+If you are experiencing water leakage or large droplets or pools of water appearing inside your headlight, especially during or immediately following rain, car washes, etc., this is a sign of a problem with the seal and is likely covered under our warranty.
+First double check that all rear dust caps and bulb sockets are installed fully and correctly as this can be a common place for water to enter in.

-Please note, our 1 year builder's warranty does not cover moisture issues concerning fogging or other effects from regional air differences.
-If you are experiencing water leakage or large droplets appearing inside your headlight, especially during rain, car washes, etc., this is a sign of a failed seal and is likely covered under our warranty.
+Please note, our 1 year builder's warranty does not cover moisture issues concerning light fogging or other effects from regional air differences.
+If you are experiencing water leakage or large droplets or pools of water appearing inside your headlight, especially during or immediately following rain, car washes, etc., this is a sign of a problem with the seal and is likely covered under our warranty.
+First double check that all rear dust caps and bulb sockets are installed fully and correctly as this can be a common place for water to enter in.

 How do I properly aim my headlights?

 Your custom headlights have been modified and designed with higher output components which have been rotationally aimed as accurately as possible using the original halogen output pattern from the base assembly.
-However, the vertical and horizontal aim of your headlights is not correctly adjusted, and during installation it is advised to check the aim of your headlights for legal compliance and maximum utilization of the low and high beam optics.
+However, the vertical and horizontal aim of your headlights is generally not going to be 100% correct for your vehicle upon shipment, and during installation it is advised to check the aim of your headlights for legal compliance and maximum utilization of the low and high beam optics.
 You'll find adjustment knobs for the horizontal and vertical aim of your headlights on the back of each housing, often accessible from above without removing any parts of your car.

 |